-IP Address is typically not considered to be private, but in the EU it is considered personal data in some cases.
-For this reason, OneSignal will automatically not collect IP Addresses from all EU Users.
+IP Addresses is typically not considered to be private, but in the EU and UK, it is considered personal data in some cases.
+For this reason, OneSignal will automatically not collect IP Addresses from all EU and UK Users.

 Some data is automatically collected by the OneSignal SDK.
-For example, on mobile devices this typically include's the device's advertising id, purchases they have made in your app, the timezone setting of the device, and location data (if your app has location permission).
-A complete list is available here: Data Collected by the OneSignal SDK.
+A complete list of automatically-collected information is available here: Data Collected by the OneSignal SDK.

-To simplify this process, we've introduced an optional method to each of our SDKs to delay initialization and prevent any data from being sent to OneSignal until the user has provided consent.
+To assist with any compliance requirements, OneSignal has optional methods to delay initialization and prevent any data from being sent to OneSignal until the user has provided consent.

 Records of notifications that have been sent through OneSignal's dashboard can be deleted via the dashboard, but will otherwise be stored indefinitely unless you delete your OneSignal app.

-Records of notifications sent through OneSignal's API will be deleted within 30 days of delivery.
+Records of notifications sent through OneSignal's API will be deleted around 30 days of delivery.

 All other data is typically stored until your app is deleted.
 See Managing your OneSignal Account for more information.